M2 Hills Motorway: Operation

-The motorway was opened on 26 May 1997.
+The project was opened on 26 May 1997.
 After opening, the road's usage had been nearly 30% below forecasts in a 1994 prospectus, however, morning peak traffic had sometimes exceeded those same forecasts for short bursts.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, the Roads & Traffic Authority (later Transport for NSW) declared the Hills Motorway as Tollway 6002, from its interchange with Old Windsor Road in Seven Hills to the interchange with the Epping Road in North Ryde, on 28 June 1993, nearly four years before it had officially opened; the tollway today still retains this declaration.
+In May 2024, the NSW Government Gazette revoked the declaration of the tollway on one parcel of land.

 The Westlink M7, opened on 16 December 2005, continues along the original Castlereagh Freeway alignment from Seven Hills to Dean Park, where the M7 turns south away from the Castlereagh Freeway corridor towards the M5 South-West Motorway and Hume Motorway at Prestons.
-The unused but still reserved corridor continues west and passes north of suburbs including Shalvey and Willmot, continuing west past Llandilo to stop abruptly near Londonderry at the foot of the Blue Mountains.
+The unused but still-reserved corridor continues west and passes north of suburbs including Shalvey and Willmot, continuing west past Llandilo to stop abruptly near Londonderry at the foot of the Blue Mountains.

-The Lane Cove Tunnel, which linked the M2 at Lane Cove, opened on 25 March 2007.
+The Lane Cove Tunnel, which linked the motorway directly to Gore Hill Freeway at Lane Cove, opened on 25 March 2007.

 A third traffic lane westbound between the Lane Cove Road and Beecroft Road interchanges which utilises a former cycling/breakdown lane opened in April 2007.
 This change was criticised by cyclists, who were required to use an alternative route as a result, and by some motorists who have said that the addition of a third lane will induce more traffic and would only shift the bottleneck further down the motorway as a result of assisting and maintaining free-flowing traffic from the Lane Cove Tunnel.
 A speed camera to enforce the 70 km/h limit was introduced on the westbound carriageway just before the Epping/Norfolk Road tunnel.